-When adopting a settlement or evaluative mediation style, there is a range of expected outcomes that falls within what is typically described as a safe negotiating range.
-This takes into account the factual disputes between the parties and the variation in judicial discretion which may be applied to the matter, if it is not resolved at mediation.
+When adopting a settlement or evaluative mediation style, there is a range of expected outcomes that fall within what is typically described as a safe negotiating range.
+This takes into account the factual disputes between the parties and the variation in judicial discretion which may be applied to the matter if it is not resolved at mediation.

 The best preparation you can do with your client is to educate them about the parameters of that safe range and the costs implications of having the dispute unresolved once offers are being exchanged in that safe range.

 With parenting disputes, parties should be aware that any heads of agreement signed by the parties and dated will constitute a parenting plan, which is not enforceable but will be taken into account by the court in the event the court is called on in the future to determine any parenting dispute.
 In addition, if there are court orders already in place about parenting, then those orders will be read as being subject to any subsequent parenting plan.